Fudan-iGEM/2024-wiki/src/team.md

 ### Wanqi Li

-#### The Challenger

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/wanqi-li.jpg" style="width:50%">
 </div>

-Hello everyone, I'm Wanqi.
+**The Challenger** - Hello everyone, I'm Wanqi.
 I enjoy making friends and have a passion for all things new and interesting.

 ### Xueting Chen

-#### The Inclusivity Advocate

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/xueting-chen.jpg" style="width:50%">
 </div>

-Xueting is a member responsible for Inclusivity, majoring in oral medicine.
+**The Inclusivity Advocate** - Xueting is a member responsible for Inclusivity, majoring in oral medicine.
 She is dedicated to promoting equality and diversity within the project, aiming to ensure that the needs of more groups are respected.
 Xueting emphasizes the integration of science and humanities, focusing on infusing technological advancements with humanistic care.
 Her professional expertise and passion for social justice bring a unique perspective to the team, fostering comprehensive development of the project.

 ### Yuhan Wang

-#### The Deadline Holder

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/yuhan-wang.jpg" style="width:50%">
 </div>

-Hey everyone, I'm Yuhan from the class of '21 in the Department of Biology!
+**The Deadline Holder** - Hey everyone, I'm Yuhan from the class of '21 in the Department of Biology!
 I'm all about everything sea-related, but celery?
 Not my thing.
 Excited to be part of the iGEM team and looking forward to some great exchanges and collaborations ahead!

 ### Kevin Qi

-#### The Storyteller

 <div style="text-align: center;">
     <img src="https://static.igem.wiki/teams/5115/team/lin-qi.jpg" style="width:50%">
 </div>

-Lin, a Biological Sciences major, brought his wild imagination to this year's iGEM.
+**The Storyteller** - Lin, a Biological Sciences major, brought his wild imagination to this year's iGEM.
 He always has his own thoughts about the project, biology, and the world around him.
 If you were to know him, I bet you'd say: He's full of ideas!

 ### Liyue Chen